hraune/net-automation/L3VPN/README.md

 ### Node specific
 To simplify config generation, the *fabric* datamodel is transformed into *node*-specific datamodel.
 * All linknets are dynamically assigned.
-The *left* port gets the first available IP address in the assigned linknet subnet, the *right* the second.
+The *left* port gets the first available IP address in the assigned linknet subnet, the *right* port the second.
-* Interface description is generated on the format "To <hostname on the other end>;<interface on the other end>".
+* Interface description is generated on the format "To < hostname on the other end >;< interface on the other end >".
 * ASN and BGP information is only populated if you need it, ie PE nodes only.
 * Will use route distinguisher for route target export/import.